 As far as the volume is concerned, we have to give it up for the Bose SoundTouch 30.
 In terms of raw decibels, the SoundTouch 30 has the Play:5 beat; it even outperforms it in terms of distortion (or lack thereof).
 The frequencies do get a bit jangled up when you crank the volume up to eleven, but the sound doesn’t distort.

-The bass, however, is the real MVP here, offering a truly palpable listening experience that goes beyond what most 2.0 speakers are capable of.
+The bass, however, is the real MVP here, offering a truly tangible listening experience that goes beyond what most 2.0 speakers are capable of.

-This isn’t to say that the Sonos Play:5 has a weak bass – it’s admirable, but it just doesn’t have the raw power that the SoundTouch 30 has.
+This isn’t to say that the Sonos Play:5 has a feeble bass – it’s admirable, but it just doesn’t have the sheer power that the SoundTouch 30 has.

 Overall, we’d recommend the Sonos Play:5 to those of you who prefer a more relaxed listening experience, with great driver separation (courtesy of the six drivers stacked inside this speaker) and a rich sound that makes vocals sound incredible.